 By sourcing less toxic materials for our manufacturing operations and in our product designs, we help to reduce the regulatory burden associated with these chemicals, minimize the generation of hazardous waste, and ensure the availability of our products for years to come.
 Continually pursuing material efficiencies also helps us reduce costs and waste.

 Our goal is to manufacture products with eco-efficiency in mind.
 As we make products, we strive to make the most efficient use of the raw materials and energy inputs as possible—whether it’s through how we design our chemical reactions, reducing water for landscaping, or retrofitting our distribution centers to high-efficiency lighting.

-Packaging is a primary focus for us.
-We want our products to survive transportation, and our packaging to be so efficient that we can increase freight density and use less fuel per truckload.
-When we get it right, we lower costs, lower our carbon intensity, and, at the same time, delight our customers because they have less trash to throw away.
+Packaging design is an important focus to help ensure the quality and performance of our products and to help minimize environmental impact.
+The first rule of packaging is that it must protect the product—whether from the mechanical rigors of shipping or temperature extremes.
+Our goal is to design packaging solutions to maximize freight density and therefore use less fuel per truckload.
+When we get it right, we keep costs down, lower our carbon footprint, and at the same time, delight our customers because they have less trash to throw away.

-We’re partnering with our customers to help them green their own labs and improve the efficiency of their operations.
-We believe it’s our responsibility to provide our customers with sustainable product options that are less hazardous, more energy-efficient, create less waste, use sustainable packaging, and can be disposed of sustainably.
+We’re partnering with our customers to help bring sustainability to their labs and improve the efficiency of their operations.
+We believe it’s our responsibility to provide our customers with not only the high-performance products they have come to expect, but also options that are less hazardous and more energy-efficient, create less waste, use sustainable packaging, and can be disposed of sustainably.

-Zero waste, to us, also means zero landfill.
-We don’t want our instruments to end up in the landfill, and we also don’t want them to sit idle at a customer’s site, taking up valuable lab real estate.
-Bringing used instruments back to be refurbished, as part of our Rapid Exchange Program, means we can harvest high-value parts and responsibly recycle what remains.
+Zero waste, to us, means zero contribution to landfill.
+We don’t want our instruments to end up in landfill or sit idle at a customer’s site, taking up valuable lab space.
+Bringing used instruments back to be refurbished means we can harvest reusable parts and responsibly recycle what remains.